Meet Shelley L’Green

 I often felt too much or not enough, without having the language to explain why.

-There was no shared framework for girls like me.
+There was no shared framework for girls like me growing up.

 Motherhood brought that into sharp focus.
 I began to see how differently ADHD can show up in girls and women, especially through emotional intensity, masking, sensory overload, people-pleasing, and the quiet pressure to cope while searching for a place to belong in the world.